Overview: The article covers important data security measures for your business to protect business data.

 According to VIPER:

-- 23% of SMBs (Small to Medium scale businesses) are facing cyber attacks every day.
+- 23% of SMBs (Small to Medium scale businesses) are facing cyber-attacks every day.

 - 66% of SMBs would go either out of business or be forced to shut down following a cyber attack.

 The thing is, if you ignore security when starting your own business, it can affect your transactions in the future.
-In fact, cyber attacks target small business and attack rates have been increasing since 2011.
+In fact, cyber attacks target small businesses and attack rates have been increasing since 2011.

 Reasons Your Business Might Be Vulnerable to Hackers

-Cybercriminals target small businesses because of weaker security features used.
+Cybercriminals target small businesses because of the weaker security features used.
 The following are pointers to consider if you’re vulnerable to cyber attacks and data leaks: